Kamiyūbetsu, Hokkaido

 Kamiyūbetsu (上湧別町, Kamiyūbetsu-chō) was a town located in Monbetsu District, Abashiri Subprefecture (now Okhotsk Subprefecture), Hokkaido, Japan.

-As of 2007, the town has an estimated population of 5,695 and a population density of 36.3 persons per km2.
+As of 2007, the town had an estimated population of 5,695 and a population density of 36.3 persons per km2.
 The total area is 161.39 km2.

 On October 1, 2009, Kamiyūbetsu was merged into the town of Yūbetsu; both are in Monbetsu District, Okhotsk Subprefecture.